-- a) EV charging infrastructure shall meet the following criterion: - i) Be installed on real property owned or leased by a nonprofit organization qualifying for taxexempt status with the Internal Revenue Service under Internal Revenue Code Section 501 and are also tax-exempt under California state law, consistent with the following requirements: - The nonprofit organization must have been incorporated for at least one year prior to the time of application submittal; - The nonprofit organization must always be registered and in active/good standing with the California Secretary of State; and - The organization's facility must be based in California and have at least one full-time staff person based in California.

-- b) Applicants must supply the following to Communities in Charge Staff: - i) Evidence of their tax-exempt status with the Internal Revenue Service under Internal Revenue Code Section 501 (Copy of the IRS Determination Letter) and their tax-exempt status under California State law (Copy of Exemption Letter from State of California Franchise Tax Board); - ii) Evidence of at least one-year incorporation from the time of voucher application submission (Copy of Articles of Incorporation); and - iii) Evidence of being registered and in active and good standing with the California Secretary of State (Copy of Statement of Information and Certificate of Status).
+- Be installed on real property owned or leased by a nonprofit organization qualifying for taxexempt status with the Internal Revenue Service under Internal Revenue Code Section 501 and are also tax-exempt under California state law, consistent with the following requirements: - The nonprofit organization must have been incorporated for at least one year prior to the time of application submittal; - The nonprofit organization must always be registered and in active/good standing with the California Secretary of State; and - The organization's facility must be based in California and have at least one full-time staff person based in California. - c) Applicants must supply the following to Communities in Charge Staff: - Evidence of their tax-exempt status with the Internal Revenue Service under Internal Revenue Code Section 501 (Copy of the IRS Determination Letter) and their tax-exempt status under California State law (Copy of Exemption Letter from State of California Franchise Tax Board); - ii) Evidence of at least one-year incorporation from the time of voucher application submission (Copy of Articles of Incorporation); and - iii) Evidence of being registered and in active and good standing with the California Secretary of State (Copy of Statement of Information and Certificate of Status).

-2.3.7.Local Governments in Charge
+2.3.7.
+Local Governments in Charge

-- a) Project Sites shall meet the following criterion: - i) Be installed on real property owned or leased by Federal, State, County, City, Municipal or local government for the purpose of servicing community members.
-Properties include but are not limited to parks, pools, recreational facilities, city halls, libraries, and park and ride sites, etc. - b) Applicants must supply the following to Communities in Charge staff: - i) A copy of the local government property deed, including property name and/or exact property number, accessible through the California Statewide Property Locator.
+- a) Project Sites must meet the following criterion: - i) Be multi-family housing or multi-family housing related serving Federal, State, County, City, Municipal or local government for the purpose of servicing community members. - b) Project Sites must meet the following criterion: - Be installed on real property owned or leased by Federal, State, County, City, Municipal or local government for the purpose of servicing community members.
+Properties include but are not limited to parks, pools, recreational facilities, city halls, libraries, and park and ride sites, etc. - c) Applicants must supply the following to Communities in Charge staff: - i) A copy of the local government property deed, including property name and/or exact property number, accessible through the California Statewide Property Locator.